 All environmental works and services are licensed by the competent environmental authorities in compliance with the Kazakhstan law concerning licensing and notification.

-In order to establish the maximum acceptable concentrations, the competent authorities responsible for sanitary and epidemiological well-being of the population maintain record-keeping of potentially hazardous chemical substances and classify such hazardous substances by their hazard level.
-Kazakhstan permits to apply only those chemical substances which have been registered with such competent authorities.
+In order to establish the acceptable concentrations, the competent authorities responsible for sanitary and epidemiological well-being of the population maintain a register of potentially hazardous chemical and biological substances banned in Kazakhstan.